Oracle-based Uniform Sampling from Convex Bodies: Projection oracle-based proximal sampling

-As a comparison, the In-and-Out algorithm by \cite{kook2024inandout} samples $x \sim \pi^{X|Y}(x|y)= {\cal N}(y,\eta I_d)|_K$ by sampling $x_i\sim \mathcal{N}(y,\eta I_d)$ up to $N=\tilde {\cal O}(d^2)$ times (see \cite[Remark 2]{kook2024inandout}) until one finds a point $x_i\in K$; otherwise the algorithm stops and declares failure.
-While this only requires a \textbf{membership oracle}, repeatedly sampling $x_i\sim \mathcal{N}(y,\eta I_d)$ does not encourage the desired scenario that $x_i\in K$ for some $i\leq N$, and thus some failure probability of their algorithm is to be expected.
-We note that the aforementioned failure probability is removed in \cite{kook2025zeroth} with an introduction of the \textit{restart} procedure therein.
-Here, we are offering an alternative to the \textit{restart} procedure by using either a \textbf{projection oracle} or a \textbf{separation oracle} on $K$. \end{remark}
+In contrast, \cite{kook2024inandout} draws $x_i\sim{\cal N}(y,\eta I_d)$ up to $\tilde{\cal O}(d^2)$ times and accepts the first $x_i\in K$, declaring failure otherwise \cite[Remark~2]{kook2024inandout}.
+This membership-oracle approach has nonzero failure probability, noting that this failure is removed by \cite{kook2025zeroth} via a \textit{restart} procedure.
+Here, we are offering an alternative to the \textit{restart} procedure by using a projection oracle or a separation oracle on $K$.

-Next, we want to make sure the right hand side of \eqref{eq:event_uniform} is no more than $1$ for the acceptance/rejection condition \eqref{eq:event_uniform} to be well-defined.
-In addition, we also introduce a new function $\mathcal{P}_1$ that will naturally appear later in the analysis of the rejection sampling.